NormanDunbar/TraceCollier/README.md

 Just don't!
 Trust me, you don't need the grief.
 It's not like Trace Collier uses anything non-standard, just plain old C++ and the Standard Template Library, for maximum portability.
 But then again, I did mention standards didn't I?
 That's a problem with Microsoft.

 Honestly, try it if you want to.
-I haven't. ~TraceMiner~ of old needed so many changes to basic C code just to make it even think about compiling with Visual Studio, it's just not worth it.
+I haven't. *TraceMiner* of old needed so many changes to basic C code just to make it even think about compiling with Visual Studio, it's just not worth it.

 Plus, I haven't even tried! :-)

 #### Borland 10.1 compiler
+To compile with the Borland C++ Compiler:

 ````
 cd TraceCollier-master